If there is one thing people don’t have an intuition for, it’s Einstein’s Theory of Relativity.

 If you can master the concepts of compound interest and inflation, you can use them to your advantage.

 There really aren’t any other opportunities where an average Joe has the ability to borrow money like this and return a cash flow.
-The fact that you can go get an extremely reasonable rate for an investment mortgage is frankly amazing.
+The fact that you can go get an extremely reasonable rate for an investment mortgage is frankly amazing, whether you get one to purchase a property in your own country or consult with someone like simon conn with a view to buying a property overseas to let to holidaymakers.
 It is a gift everyone should take advantage of.
+However, if you are simply a military veteran after an affordable mortgage so you can own your home then it might be worth using this mortgage calculator.

 All you have to do is sit tight while the tenant pays down the mortgage for you and inflation does the rest.